Watch this video for an introduction:

 Press Enter or Return.
 For the query 5, every chart displays a temporary constant time series 5:

-The Global Query fly-out stays out until you delete the query expression.
+The Global Query fly-out stays out until you remove the query expression.

 Opening a Chart